KaidanIM/Kaidan/CONTRIBUTING.md

 ## Merge Requests (MR)

+Currently, Linus Jahn (@lnj) and Jonah Brüchert (@jbbgameich) are the maintainers of Kaidan.
+They are responsible for accepting MRs.
+Nevertheless, everybody is welcome to review MRs and give feedback on them.

-Please stick to the following steps for opening and reviewing MRs.
+Please stick to the following steps for opening, reviewing and accepting MRs.

 ### For Authors